Mahfuza-Nadia/Various_Analysis_Projects/README.md

 ### 2. Bangladesh Protein Supply Trend Analysis

 Contains a **PDF report, Excel analysis file, and Python code** examining protein supply trends in Bangladesh from 2010–2023.
-The analysis groups protein sources into six major food groups—Fish, Meat, Milk, Eggs, Pulses, and Cereals and examines changes in protein supply, contribution shares, and the distribution between animal-source and plant-source foods.
+The analysis groups protein sources into six major food groups: Fish, Meat, Milk, Eggs, Pulses, and Cereals and examines changes in protein supply, contribution shares, and the distribution between animal-source and plant-source foods.